larsvonschaff/Django-mockingbird/README.md

 ## 4. Is it production ready?
 Can I help make it better?

-This is the very first version of Django Mockingbird.
-This is good to keep in mind in the sense of the possibility of bugs arising as well as in the sense of the core concept of the project being somewhat open to improvements.There are certainly advanced use cases that are not yet supported, most notably [custom model managers](https://docs.djangoproject.com/en/3.1/topics/db/managers/#custom-managers).
-For those test cases you can try supplementing Django Mockingbird with your own code or other libraries - because of its sole focus on the Django model object it plays well with pretty much everything.
+For the general case it is but there are certainly advanced use cases that are not yet supported, most notably [custom model managers](https://docs.djangoproject.com/en/3.1/topics/db/managers/#custom-managers).
+For those test cases you can try supplementing Django Mockingbird with your own code or other libraries.
+Because this tool is really just one elaborate mock Model it is very flexible and plays well with pretty much anything.
 We would appreciate you opening issues to bring specific defects or oversights to light.
 Contributions are also kindly accepted - see more on the code arhitecture principles below if you are interested.

 ## 5. Where can I read more details on the architcture and stuff?